 Borax Crystals are ready faster if you need a quicker crystal growing activity!!

-In order to make the best crystals, the solution has to cool slowly.
-This allows any impurities that are also caught up in the solution to be rejected by the forming crystals.
-Remember the crystal molecules are all the same and are looking for more of the same!
+To make the best crystals, the solution has to cool slowly.
+This allows the forming crystals to reject any impurities that are also caught up in the solution.
+Remember, the crystal molecules are all the same and are looking for more of the same!

 We transferred our salt crystal covered egg cutouts to paper towels and let them dry out for a while.
 Plus, the crystals really seem to bond nicely as everything dries out more.